rgex/jsoncut/readme.md

 jsoncut jsonfile.json key1/key2/

-Will return the value of key1.key2
+Will cut out the value of key1.key2